Exploring Remote Collaborative Tasks: The Impact of Avatar Representation on Dyadic Haptic Interactions in Shared Virtual Environments: METHODS

 We developed an experimental environment for a physical remote collaboration task as shown in Fig. \ref{fig:setup}.
 The SVE displayed a plate and avatars representing the participants' body movements.
-The dyes manipulated the plate through a haptic device, performing cooperative tasks.
+The dyads manipulated the plate through a haptic device, performing collaborative tasks.

-\subsection{Shared virtual environments}
+\subsubsection{Shared virtual environments}

 Our developed SVE was created using Unity 2022.3.23f1.
 In this SVE, a plate was fixed in a floating position at a height of 1 m, surrounded by avatars.
 Dyad's avatars were positioned face-to-face across the plate.
 The plate is a square with each side 0.4 m.
 Participants accessed the SVE using the Meta Quest 3, which tracked the position of participants' heads, wrists, and each joint of the fingers, applying these positions in real time to the avatars' actions.
 Data from Meta Quest 3 were captured using the Meta XR Core SDK v63.0.0.
 The movements of the avatar's body parts not derived from captured positions were determined using Final IK.
-Inverse Kinematics (IK) techniques can cause errors, which can cause a feeling of discomfort for participants\cite{Yun2023-ax}.
-However, since the participants moved within a limited range in this study, these errors were not significant enough to affect the experiment and were not be considered.
+Inverse Kinematics (IK) techniques can cause errors, ultimately causing a feeling of discomfort for participants\cite{Yun2023-ax}.
+However, because the participants moved within a limited range in this study, these errors were not sufficiently significant to affect the experiment; thus, they were not be considered.

-The avatars used were generic with no gender or distinctive features, reflecting only the participants' height as physical information.
-This choice was made to eliminate any impact on the facial expressions or gender of the participants.
-In fact, the force exerted on an avatar has been reported to decrease when it appears to be female\cite{Bailenson2008-kn}.
-Furthermore, participants interacting with expressive avatars feel stronger social presence and attractiveness and show superior task performance compared to those interacting with non-expressive avatars\cite{Wu2021-pq}.
-We needed to remove these variables to study primitive effects.
+The employed avatars were generic with no gender or distinctive features, reflecting only participants' height as physical information.
+Their overall skin color was uniform, exhibiting a cream-like hue that falls between yellow and white, and textures were smooth with no variation across body parts.
+In addition, there were no prominent features in the chest or groin area, making it difficult to visually identify a particular gender.
+Thus, the influence of sex or facial personalization was minimized.
+However, the force exerted on an avatar has been reported to decrease when it appears female \cite{Bailenson2008-kn}.
+Furthermore, participants interacting with expressive avatars perceive stronger social presence and attractiveness, exhibiting better task performance than those with non-expressive avatars \cite{Wu2021-pq}.
+We adopted this minimalistic design to isolate fundamental effects of avatar representation and haptic interaction, avoiding confounds introduced by realistic or expressive avatars.

-\subsection{Haptic Interface}
+\subsubsection{Haptic Interface}